Learn about how, why, and where MSF teams respond to different diseases around the world, and the challenges we face in providing treatment.

 More than 224 million children around the world last year suffered from malnutrition.
 It is the underlying contributing factor in nearly half of the deaths of children under five years of age.

-In 2018, our teams vaccinated almost 1.5 million people against measles in response to outbreaks, and conducted over 412,000 routine vaccinations.
+In 2021, our teams vaccinated over 1.6 million people against measles in response to outbreaks.
 But the highly contagious viral disease remains one of the leading killers of young children.

 Independent medical humanitarian assistance